ptgott/one-newsletter/README.md

 onenewsletter -config path/to/config.yaml
 ```

+### Link sources and link items

+One Newsletter works by scraping **link sources**, web pages with lists of links to other web pages.
+These lists of links are called **link items**, and each one is assumed to have both a link URL and a caption that describes the URL.

+You can configure One Newsletter to detect link items within a link source in two ways:

+- Automatically: You identify the CSS selector for the `a` elements that that contain the links you want in your newsletter, and One Newsletter will identify the best caption for each link based on its surrounding HTML.
+- Manually: You identify the CSS selector for each link item.
+Within each link item, you also identify the CSS selector for the caption and `a` element.

 ### Configuration

 One Newsletter reads its configuration from the YAML file at the `-config` path.
 The file has the following structure.